 Over the past few decades, the field of Female Reproduction and Endocrinology has seen extraordinary growth in Research in Biology and Medicine.
 In Western societies today, human reproduction and the function of endocrine systems are being seriously impacted by certain aspects of technological progress (e.g. environmental pollution, unbalanced diet, radiation, etc.) and, in general, due to many features of our modern urban lifestyle (stress, sedentary jobs, lack of exercise).
 Added to this, women’s equal participation in the work force during the second half of the 20th century has led to an increase in the average childbearing age.
 The consequence of the combination of these factors has been an inevitable reduction of birthrates.

-Athens Medical School of the National and Kapodistrian University of Athens in collaboration the Department of Obstetrics of the Technological Educational Institute (T.E.I.) of Athens accordingly decided to implement the P.S.P.
+Athens Medical School of the National and Kapodistrian University of Athens in collaboration the Midwifery Department, University of West Attica accordingly decided to implement the P.S.P.
 “Research in Female Reproduction” with the aim of contributing to research into and consequent alleviation of this problem through the selection and training of health professionals who would possess a strong research background in the field of Female Reproduction and Endocrinology.
 We are confident that among the students attending this program there will be many future academic teachers and researchers in this domain.

 Aim The aim of the “Research in Female Reproduction” is to promote education in research concerning issues of female reproduction and endocrinology in depth through the process of high quality instruction by experienced specialists in basic and clinical research.